 Create a plan for how to mitigate the risks that children and their families could face if confidentiality is broken or the information collected is seized or stolen.

-Include plans for how to handle data in case of evacuation including moving or destroying the most sensitive documents in your agency’s data protection and information sharing protocols.
+Include plans for how to handle data in case of evacuation including moving or destroying the most sensitive documents.

 Potential unintended consequences of providing case management can arise, particularly where referral services do not exist.
 Registration, documentation and drawing attention to particular individuals or groups can increase protection risks.